beratozdemir/Electronic-Circuits/README.md

 In this section I will share the diagrams of the circuits I have applied and the graphics I have obtained.
 This section is more hardware than other departments.
+You can access the data from the Files section.
+Good work.